Fish and aquatic environment

 The guide fence and the downstream migration fishway at Haapakoski form Finland’s first downstream migration route.

-The Natural Resources Institute Finland is studying the functionality of the constructions.
+The Natural Resources Institute Finland has been studying the functionality of the constructions.

 The old Iijoki riverbed in Raasakka

-Measures to return migratory fish to the old natural riverbed of the Iijoki river at Raasakka continue with a cooperation project in 2022 and 2023.
+Measures to return migratory fish to the old natural riverbed of the Iijoki river at Raasakka continue with a cooperation project in 2024-2025.
 The project continues the efforts to restore the natural cycle of migratory fish and river lampreys and to improve the recreational value of the area.

-The joint development project for the old Iijoki riverbed in Raasakka (from 2017 to 2021) aimed to facilitate the upstream migration of fish and their reproduction, as well as to improve the area’s recreational use.
+The joint development project for the old Iijoki riverbed in Raasakka has been ongoing since 2017.
+The project has aimed to facilitate the upstream migration of fish and their reproduction, as well as to improve the area’s recreational use.
 The project included studies of water quality, the construction of swimming places and other recreational areas, the cutting of horsetail, and the improvement of boating routes.

 The project has generated promising results on the natural reproduction of migratory fish in the old Iijoki riverbed in Raasakka.